 Whether issued as secure .pdf documents, via a third party (such as National Student Clearinghouse, or Parchment), or printed on blue tamper proof security paper, official transcripts are important to third parties so that they can be assured of authenticity (originating directly from the university) and content accuracy.
 Official transcripts are usually issued in portrait format, and contain the seal of the university and the signature of the University Registrar.

 (For Non-US Baccalaureate Degrees) Transcript Evaluation and Translation

-For those candidates seeking a U.S. teaching license upon completion of the Teach-Now Certification Program, please note that, as part of your application for a state-issued teaching credential, you will need to have your official baccalaureate degree transcript from non‐U.S. institutions evaluated for educational equivalence to a U.S. 4-year baccalaureate degree.
+For those candidates seeking a U.S. teaching license upon completion of the Teach-Now Certification Program, please note that as part of your application for a U.S. state-issued teaching license, you will need to have your official baccalaureate degree transcript from non-U.S. institutions evaluated for educational equivalence to a U.S. 4-year baccalaureate degree.
 This course by course evaluation can be conducted by a National Association of Credential Evaluation Services (NACES) member agency.
 This evaluation should be requested from a NACES member agency at the time of application.

-See www.naces.org for a list of current NACES member agencies that can conduct a transcript evaluation and/or provide translation services.
+See www.naces.org for a list of current NACES member agencies that can conduct a course by course transcript evaluation and/or provide translation services.
 We have partnerships with 3 NACES approved agencies to streamline the evaluation process.
 Information and instructions can be found here and transcript evaluation FAQ can be found here.